Travel Insurance for Everest High Pass Trek

 - Eat Nutritious food loaded with carbohydrates and protein.
 Avoid Meat items in the mountains, which are not hygienic at all.

-- Recognize the AMS symptoms early so that you can take action immediately.
+- Recognise the AMS symptoms early so that you can take action immediately.

 - Medication can be a key if the symptoms start to increase.
 Our trekking guide carries basic medicine like Diamox to help with sickness.